Tinau

-The Tinau is a Class- II category River originating from the Mahabharat Mountains and flowing through the Siwalik Hills and Terai Plain at Butwal, Nepal before joining the Ganges.
+The Tinau is a river originating from the Mahabharat Mountains and flowing through the Siwalik Hills and Terai Plain at Butwal, Nepal before joining the Ganges.

 River morphology

 The length of the Tinau is 95 km starting from Palpa to Indo-Nepal Border at Marchawar.
 The catchment area of the river is about 1081 sq. km up to the border.

 River flow

 The minimum flow of the river is about 2.2 m3/s in April while the calculated 100 years return period flow in 2500m3/s.

 The maximum recorded flow at DHM station no 390 is as follows: